 SPINZS long term vision is to see sanitary products free of charge on a general practitioner’s prescription to those in need, just as condoms are today.
 In the meantime, we aim to raise enough funds to purchase 100,000 sanitary pads that will be distributed to lower socio-economic schools (2) in the Auckland region.
 We have been talking to school teachers, nurses and others in the education sector and two things are clear: students at these schools have a real need for sanitary products, and pads are the most user-friendly and requested item.

-As of the 27 November 2017, we have provided thirteen thousand one hundred and forty sanitary pads to thirteen high schools in Auckland and one charity organisation which looks after approx. 52 Primary and Intermediate schools.
+As of the 16 July 2018, we have provided twenty one thousand five hundred and sixty sanitary products to seventeen schools in Auckland, Christchurch, Hamilton, Northland and one charity organisation which looks after approx. 52 Primary and Intermediate schools.

 This is just the beginning.